About the Role

 - Ability to write clear and well-structured technical reports and ability to communicate complex technical subjects to different stakeholders.

 - Motivation to work with others to deliver excellent outputs in a collaborative manner to the high standards required of a world-leading organisation and the ambition to support our continued growth.

 About the Department:

-The National HVDC Centre (hvdccentre.com) is Great Britain's simulation and training facility for HVDC; supporting the integration and successful operation of all HVDC schemes connecting to the GB Electricity Network (including Offshore connections).
-The HVDC Centre, opened in April 2017 (in central Scotland), and is also the National hub for HVDC knowledge exchange, expertise and innovation.
-The Centre uses state-of-the-art simulators to model and resolve potential issues in real-time before they impact on the delivery (or operation) of HVDC projects, to ensure the integrity and security of the GB Network as we transition to a net zero network.
+The National HVDC Centre (hvdccentre.com) is Great Britain's simulation and training facility for HVDC, supporting the integration and successful operation of all HVDC schemes connecting to the GB electricity network (including offshore connections).
+The HVDC Centre, opened in April 2017, is the national hub for HVDC knowledge exchange, expertise and innovation.
+The Centre uses state-of-the-art high-performance computing facilities to model and resolve complex issues before they impact on the delivery or operation of HVDC projects.
+Our globally-recognised work helps to ensure the integrity and security of GB energy supplies as we transition to a net zero network.